 - It helps in increasing the skill set of the employees as they now are responsible for overseeing two or more products.

 - Such a strategy gives companies greater price control.

 Following are the drawbacks of this type of diversification:

 - A company gets more susceptible to regulatory changes.

-- If an existing customer is not satisfied or there is some dispute with the new product, then he or she may stop buying the core product as well.
+- If an existing customer is not satisfied or there is some dispute with the new product, they may also stop buying the core product.

 - This diversification strategy does not focus on adding new customers.

 Below are some of the most popular real-world examples of horizontal diversification: